 One of the things we hear from a lot of our friends at the market is that they would buy a whole chicken but they don’t want to have to cook the whole thing.
 But you don’t have to roast a whole chicken if you get a whole chicken!
 It’s very easy to break down a chicken into parts.
 It also cooks faster that way and you can freeze the parts your not ready to cook!

-One of our friends posted this video on Youtube of him cutting up a whole chicken in 10 minutes.
-He sped it up to double time for “entertainment purposes” and posted it.
-It shows how easy it can be to simply follow the seams of where the bones are.
+This video shows how easy it can be to simply follow the seams of where the bones are.
 You won’t see any cleavers or breaking of bones.
 If you follow the seams properly you don’t have to cut through bones.
 Check the video out!